White Raven (opera)

-White Raven is an opera in five acts and three knee plays, for soloists, choir and orchestra, composed in 1991 by Philip Glass in collaboration with Robert Wilson, with libretto by Luísa Costa Gomes.
+White Raven is an opera in five acts and three knee plays (Glass's term for interludes), for soloists, choir and orchestra, composed in 1991 by Philip Glass in collaboration with Robert Wilson, with libretto by Luísa Costa Gomes.
 Commissioned by the National Commission for the Commemoration of the Portuguese Discoveries in the Teatro Real in Madrid, the world premiere of the work (in Portuguese under the name O Corvo Branco) took place on the occasion of the International Exhibition, 26 September 1998 in the Teatro Camões in Lisbon, directed by Dennis Russell Davies.
-The Spanish premiere, under the direction of Günter Neuhold took place on the 28 November 1998 (a live television broadcast was subsequently broadcast on the channel TVE) and the American premiere at Lincoln Center, in New York, directed by Dennis Russell Davies and with choreography by Lucinda Childs, 10 July 2001.
+The Spanish premiere, under the direction of Günter Neuhold, took place on the 28 November 1998 (a live television broadcast was subsequently broadcast on the channel TVE) and the American premiere at Lincoln Center, in New York, directed by Dennis Russell Davies and with choreography by Lucinda Childs, 10 July 2001.